micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 Therefore, the `eprosima::uxr::CustomEndPoint` should be provided with information about the origin of the message in the read callback, and with information about the destination of the message in the write callback.

-In general, members of a `eprosima::uxr::CustomEndPoint` object can be unsigned integers and strings.
+In general, the members of a `eprosima::uxr::CustomEndPoint` object can be unsigned integers and strings.

 `CustomEndPoint` defines three methods: